Samuel Kerber

 Samuel Louis Kerber (born 26 July 1994) is an Australian cricketer.
 He made his List A debut on 28 March 2021, for South Australia in the 2020–21 Marsh One-Day Cup.
 He made his first-class debut on 3 April 2021, for South Australia in the 2020–21 Sheffield Shield season.
+Samuel is also an exceptional and much loved footballer in the Australian Rules football team The Bastards.